-The Council is facing continued significant cost pressures arising from increased demand for services particularly in Children's Services.
-Current world events are creating inflationary pressures for goods and services and particularly in the energy market, which the council continues to monitor.
+The Council is facing continued significant cost pressures arising from increased unit costs for services particularly in Children's Services.
+Current world events continue to create inflationary pressures for goods and services beyond the forecasts initially provided by the Bank of England.
+The council continues to monitor these react accordingly.

-At its Budget Council meeting in February 2021 savings of £37m were approved for the financial years 2021/22 and 2022/23.
-These savings need to be found from an even smaller base and will mean by the end of 2022/23 the Council will have found savings of around £225m since 2011.
-A full programme of work had been established to deliver the savings target over the two-year period.
+At its Budget Council meeting in February 2022 the use of £10 of reserves to balance the budget plus savings of £5m were approved for the financial year 2023/24.
+These savings need to be found from an even smaller base and will mean by the end of 2023/24 the Council will have found savings of around £215m since 2011.
+A full programme of work had been established to deliver the savings target over the period.